alahiff/imc/README.md

 ## Overview

 It is frequently assumed that when you're using a cloud you have access to an essentially infinite amount of resources, however this is not always the case.
-IMC is for situations when you have access to multiple small clouds and you need a tool which can deploy and configure virtual infrastructure on automatically-selected clouds, and also automatically handle deployment failures.
+IMC is for situations when you have access to many small clouds and you need a tool which can deploy and configure virtual infrastructure across them.

 Features include:
 * selection of clouds which meet specified requirements